deconvolution/JSWAP/docs/src/How_to_implement.md

 The main file is `main_body.jl`.
 Only one line is needed to change:
 ```
-# Specify where the input file is
 path_to_input=["./input_template.jl"];
 ```
 This line is used to tell JSWAP where the input file is.
 Multiple input files can be added.
 For instance,
 ```
-# Specify where the input file is
 path_to_input=["./input_template.jl","./input_template2.jl",];
 ```